Helping international students navigate the immigration process.

 You have two options to attain F-1 status:

 - Return to your home country during the summer to apply for an F-1 Student Visa with an I-20 issued from Calvin University.

 - Apply to the USCIS for a Change of Status (COS) to F-1 Student Status.

-- If your COS application has not been adjudicated, you should not register for classes or attend college until you have received F-1 Student Status.
+- If your COS application has not been adjudicated, you should not register for classes or attend university until you have received F-1 Student Status.
 Instead, you should defer attendance to the following semester.

 It is very important that you are admitted to the university early so that a Change of Status application can be submitted and hopefully adjudicated before university begins.
 The application period can take up to 6 months.
 Only when F-1 Student Status has been granted should you actually attend university.